rappasoft/laravel-livewire-tables/README.md

 [![StyleCI](https://styleci.io/repos/250246992/shield?style=plastic)](https://github.styleci.io/repos/250246992)
 [![Total Downloads](https://img.shields.io/packagist/dt/rappasoft/laravel-livewire-tables.svg?style=flat-square)](https://packagist.org/packages/rappasoft/laravel-livewire-tables)

-A Laravel Livewire component for data tables.

 **This package is currently in development and the source is constantly changing, use at your own risk.**

+A dynamic Laravel Livewire component for data tables.

+This plugin assumes you already have [Laravel Livewire](https://laravel-livewire.com/) installed and configured in your project.

 ## Installation